flux-subsystem-argo/flamingo/README.md

 EOF
 ```

-Generate a Flamingo application to visualize the `podinfo` objects.
+To generate a Flamingo application to visualize the `podinfo` objects, run:

 ```shell
 flamingo generate-app \